Man who escaped from prison van on Wednesday morning still missing

 A man who escaped from a prison van on Wednesday morning is still missing, police said.

-Jamie Cooper, 33, fled from the vehicle carrying prisoners to Lancaster Magistrates’ Court, Lancashire Police said.
+Jamie Cooper, 33, fled from the GEOAmey vehicle travelling to Lancaster Magistrates’ Court, Lancashire Police said.

 The force said they received a report of the escape, believed to have happened on the M55 near junction two for Catforth, near Preston, at about 8.54am on Wednesday.